George Mallory: 1910–14: Charterhouse School

 Robert Graves, a student from 1909 to 1914, said Mallory was the best teacher and first genuine friend he ever had.
 (Note: On 23 January 1918, Mallory and his wife Ruth attended the wedding and reception of Graves and Nancy Nicholson.
 They were married at St James's Church, Piccadilly, with Mallory acting as best man.)

 In his autobiography, Good-Bye to All That, Graves wrote fondly of Mallory, who encouraged him in poetry and took him climbing in Snowdon.

-Irving and Geoffrey Winthrop Young proposed Mallory for the Alpine Club, and in December 1910, he was elected a member.
+Irving and Young nominated Mallory for the Alpine Club, and in December 1910, he was elected a member.

 During the summer of 1913, Mallory collaborated with Graves and other students to produce a magazine called Green Chartreuse, intended to rival other school magazines, with its first publication on Old Carthusian Day, 5 July 1913.

 Mallory presented lectures on Italian painting in spring 1914, engaging students in a "rather philosophical" discussion about Botticelli, Michelangelo, and Raphael.